UWFosterIT/node-gws/README.md

 First setup a config object to hold variables for your x509 cert and key as well as some optional caching of responses from the service.
 Cache options are detailed in the [micro-cache](https://www.npmjs.com/package/micro-cache) node module.

 The certInfo object should only contain either a file or an s3 object.
 If you include both, only the file object will be picked up.
+Comment out one or the other.

 ```JavaScript
 let uwgws = require('uwgws');